argonautproject/scheduling/source/pages/provider-scheduling.md

 Prior to booking an appointment with a FHIR Scheduler, the Client can search across the systems for an existing FHIR Patient resource ID for the patient.
 If there is an existing FHIR Patient resource, finding it helps avoid double booking a patient.

-{% include img.html img="diagrams/Slide20.png" caption="Figure:  Optional Find Patient" %}
+{% include img.html img="diagrams/Slide20.png" caption="Optional Find Patient" %}

 #### Usage
 {:.no_toc}